Elihu Burritt Library Research Awards for Central Connecticut State University Students

 2019 Application Guidelines and Student Application FormDeadline: February 22, 2019

-PLEASE NOTE THAT THE LIBRARY RESEARCH AWARD IS A SEPARATE PRIZE FROM THE OTHERS PRESENTED AT THE UNDERGRADUATE RESEARCH AND CREATIVE ACHIEVEMENT DAY (URCAD).
-For more information about URCAD, please go to the URCAP page at http://web.ccsu.edu/urcad/default.asp.
+PLEASE NOTE THAT THE STUDENT LIBRARY RESEARCH AWARD IS A SEPARATE PRIZE FROM THE OTHERS PRESENTED AT THE UNIVERSITY RESEARCH AND CREATIVE ACHIEVEMENT DAY (URCAD).
+For more information about URCAD, please go to http://www.ccsu.edu/urcap/index.html

 To be eligible, applicants must: